hirzi/LSD/README.md

   Following estimation of neutral posteriors, we may then calculate the departure of window parameter estimates from neutral expectations.
 This can be performed via lsd_scan.R.
 Note that modifications to the script (reflecting defined paths and file naming scheme) are required.

 #  ix) Visualise results
   To visualise the results, we can generate a Manhattan plot of loci under selection and, if conditioned on joint (e.g. reciprocal migration) parameters, the asymmetry of the joint posterior for each loci.
-This can be genearated via lsd_blotter.R.
+This can be generated via lsd_blotter.R.

 Example single chromosome plot: